 Department of Medical Humanities, Korea University, South Korea

 She was a family physician.
-She practiced family medicine from 1992 to 2003.
-She finished her master degree in Health Professional Education (MSED) in the University of Southern California, U.S., 1999.
-After returning to Korea, she helped the establishment of the department of Medical Education at the Korea University College of Medicine (KUCM) in 2000.
+She practised family medicine from 1992 to 2003.
+She finished her master degree in Health Professional Education (MSED) at the University of Southern California, U.S., 1999.
+After returning to Korea, she helped the establishment of the Department of Medical Education at the Korea University College of Medicine (KUCM) in 2000.
 She was appointed as an assistant professor in 2001 and promoted as a full professor in 2010.

 She contributed to setting up the clinical performance examination for the national medical licensure examination in Korea.
 She has worked for a committee member of the KIMEE (Korean Institution for Medical Education Evaluation) and the KAMC (Korean Academy of Medical Colleges) in Korea.

-She is an Editor-in-Chief of the Korean Journal of Medical Education, an official journal of Korean Society of Medical Educators.
-She works as an associate editor of the BMC Medical education and a editorial board member of clinical Research and Bioethics.
+She is an Editor-in-Chief of the Korean Journal of Medical Education, an official journal of the Korean Society of Medical Educators.
+She works as an associate editor of the BMC Medical education and an editorial board member of Clinical Research and Bioethics.
 Now she serves for a director of faculty development, SP(standardized patient) program, the committee for the premedical curriculum, and a vice chair of the committee for continuous quality improvement in medical education at the KUCM.